mertbesirli/quest-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 An application will be made where every user can register, post, comment and like.
+The project continues, the goal is to get used to the spring framework patterns and understand the project structure and add to it as you learn new things.
+The README.md file will be updated as it is added.

 ### Built With
 *